libspng/png-restart-marker/RATIONALE.md

-Ignoring some corner cases with extremely small images it is possible to split an interlaced image into two segments, because the last pass is always the bottom half the image, which is technically not interlaced.
+Ignoring some corner cases with extremely small images it is possible to split an interlaced image into two segments, because the last pass is a collection of full-width rows.

 If an interlaced image were to be split into two segments the default segmentation method would calculate the size of the bottom half